ulelab/clippy/README.md

                         Intergenic peaks are called by first creating intergenic regions and calling peaks on the regions as though they were genes.
 The regions are made by expanding intergenic crosslinks and merging the result.
-This parameter is the threshold number of crosslinks required to include a region.
-If set to zero (default), no intergenic peaks will be called.
+This parameter is the threshold number of summed cDNA counts required to include a region.
+If set to zero, the default, no intergenic peaks will be called.
                         When using this mode, the intergenic regions used will be output as a GTF file.
 [DEFAULT 0]